 A thin layer of thatch is healthy for your lawn.
 But a thick layer can cause significant damage.
 Normally, organic matter should decompose at about the same rate that it builds up.
 This leaves your lawn in balance and prevents a thick layer of thatch.
 But some conditions may throw off that balance.

 One factor in thatch growth is the health and condition of your soil.
 In a healthy lawn, microbes in the soil help break down organic matter before it can pile up into a thick thatch layer.
 But when the soil is dead or sterile, there aren’t enough microbes to break down the growing layer of organic matter, and the thatch layer thickens.
-Poor pH balance can contribute to poor soil health that leads to thatch buildup.
-If soil pH is too low, it may be necessary to add lime.
+Poor pH balance can contribute to poor soil health, which leads to thatch buildup.
+If the soil pH is too low, it may be necessary to add lime.
 Soil that is too acidic is a poor environment for microbes.
 Soil can also be too alkaline, with a high pH.
 The ideal pH for turf growth is about 6.8, or slightly acidic.
 Anything higher or lower than that will lead to a less healthy lawn.

 Cultural practices can also contribute to thatch growth.
 Over-fertilizing with a high-nitrogen fertilizer and overwatering can cause the grass to grow too quickly.
 As the grass grows faster than the microbes can break down the thatch layer, it thickens.